tanevanwifferen/CodingGuidelines/Testing/When is something tested enough?.md

 # Assumptions
 - I assume there's a production environment, a dev environment and a testing environment

-# Write existing processes side by side existing processes
+# Write new processes next to existing processes
-To make sure a new process produces correct results, it's good practice to code it next to the existing process.
+When replacing logic, it's good practice to code the new version next to the existing process.
 This way you can test independently of the old process, and see results side by side.

 When converting stored procedures to managed code, start off writing a wrapper around the old API that forwards the call verbatim.
 Then you can do something like this: